-- Step 3: Use strong verbal commands like “no” in case if he becomes aggressive or bite someone.
+- Step 3: Use strong verbal commands like “no” in case if he becomes aggressive or bites someone.

 - Step 4: Provide a chewing toy instantly if the dog tries to bite you and act like you have been hurt.
-It is important that dog recognizes you as its master and do not bite you in any.
+It is important that a dog recognizes you as its master and does not bite you in any.